-Alfred V. Aho is the Lawrence Gussman Professor in the Department of Computer Science at Columbia University.
-He served as Chair of the department from 1995 to 1997, and again in the spring of 2003.
+Alfred V. Aho is Lawrence Gussman Professor Emeritus of Computer Science at Columbia University.
+He joined the Department of Computer Science at Columbia in 1995 and served as Chair of the department from 1995 to 1997, and again in the spring of 2003.

 Professor Aho has a B.A.Sc in Engineering Physics from the University of Toronto and a Ph.D. in Electrical Engineering/Computer Science from Princeton University.